 Check her vent

-If you do feel an egg, fill a tub with a few inches of warm water.
+If you do feel an egg, fill a tub with a few inches of warm water with added Epsom salt.
 Seat the chicken in the water for about 15-20 minutes while massaging her abdomen.
 You can apply more Vaseline around her vent and near the egg.
 Often this will ease the egg out.
 If it doesn’t, take her out and wrap her in a warm towel.
 Crush a calcium rich Tums tablet and feed it to her then put the hen in a warm, dark place (a dog crate with a blanket over it would be perfect).
 The combination of the extra calcium and the warmth & dark hopefully will encourage her to lay.
 If not, an emergency visit to the vet is in order so they can extract the egg.